Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/Both_Mask_n_Depth/README.md

 ## **Inference**

-1. From the above result **iii** method i.e BCEwithLogitLoss for mask and SSIM for depth is ruled out.
+1. From the above result, method **iii** i.e BCEwithLogitLoss for mask and SSIM for depth is ruled out.
-2. BCEwithLogit Loss will be good for both.
+2. BCEwithLogitLoss will be good for both depth and mask
 3. There is not much difference in **i** and **ii**.
 We can go with anyone.

 ## **Links for Code Implementation**